Farmhouse Sugar Cookies

 Do I have to chill the dough?

 Not necessarily.
 The dough is soft but should be fine to work with right away.
-However, if it’s too sticky, chilling it for 15-20 minutes will make it easier to handle.
+However, if it’s too sticky, like if your kitchen is really warm, a quick chill can be helpful.

 What if my cookies are spreading too much?